 Motorcycle accidents can also result in more severe head injuries that cause lifelong complications.
 For example, a motorcycle crash victim may wind up in a coma—or even in a permanent vegetative state.
 Moreover, their mental condition may deteriorate to such an extent that they must rely upon others for their daily care.
 In those instances, the accident victim may need to reside in a nursing facility or long-term care center permanently.

 As soon as possible after a motorcycle crash, you should seek follow-up treatment at an emergency medical facility, such as a hospital or urgent care center.
 You should seek this treatment even if you are not experiencing significant head pain or symptoms following your accident.
-This is because untreated head injuries may worsen the longer you wait to seek treatment.
+Untreated head injuries may worsen the longer you wait to seek treatment.
 Moreover, seeking prompt medical treatment after a motorcycle crash shows the insurance company that your injuries are severe and that you deserve to recover appropriate compensation.

 At a hospital ER, the provider on duty can order the necessary brain scans and make an accurate medical diagnosis.
 If you require emergency treatment, you can undergo that treatment right away.
 Moreover, the medical provider on duty can make suggestions for follow-up care, such as with a neurologist or other medical provider in the future.